 Insulet Omnipod UST400

 The Omnipod is a great option for those users who are put off by tubing.
-Each pod lasts for 72 hours and must be replaced when that alarm goes off, a consideration for PWDs who use less than 200 units of insulin in a three-day period if the recommended protocol for insulin withdrawal is not followed exactly when disposing of the pod.
-The tubeless setup can have a greater margin of error for kinking, which can result in having to dispose of the pod early, wasting insulin, and/or having to go through several pods before the angle of insertion is achieved for insulin delivery.
+Each pod lasts for 72 hours and must be replaced when that alarm goes off, a consideration for people with diabetes (PWDs) who use less than 200 units of insulin in a three-day period if the recommended protocol for insulin withdrawal is not followed exactly when disposing of the pod.
+The tubeless setup can have a greater margin of error for kinking, which can result in having to dispose of the pod early, wasting insulin and/or having to go through several pods before the angle of insertion is achieved for insulin delivery.
 The Omnipod is waterproof and can be worn while swimming or bathing without disrupting insulin delivery.

 Omnipod Horizon Automated Glucose Control System

 Since 2017, Insulet has been in the development phase of its hybrid closed-loop technology.
-Incorporating a Dexcom CGM into the Onmipod system and applying a predictive algorithm resulted in a safe APS platform for study participants with Type 1, as Beyond Type 1 reported in 2018.
-Both adults and children had blood glucose levels in range more than 70% of time.
+Incorporating a Dexcom CGM into the Onmipod system and applying a predictive algorithm resulted in a safe APS platform for study participants with type 1, as Beyond Type 1 reported in 2018.
+Both adults and children had blood glucose levels in range more than 70 percent of time.
 As of December 2019, Insulet announced the start of the pivotal trial for Omnipod Horizon, with an expected launch in the second half of 2020.

 Medtronic MiniMed™ 770G – The 770G is Medtronic’s second-generation hybrid closed-loop pump, having been the first to market with the MiniMed 670G.
 The Smartguard Auto Mode system automatically adjusts background insulin amounts every 5 minutes to prevent highs and lows through its integration with Medtronic’s Guardian CGM sensor.
 The MiniMed Mobile App allows users to see insulin delivery and blood sugar level trends, as well as high and low glucose alerts, via mobile phone.
-The CareLink Connect App allows users to share BG levels with friends and family, plus pump and CGM data can be automatically shared with the user’s healthcare provider if desired.
+The CareLink Connect App allows users to share blood glucose (BG) levels with friends and family, plus pump and CGM data can be automatically shared with the user’s healthcare provider if desired.
 The 770G is approved for ages 2 and up.

 Medtronic 780G – This software upgrade, currently under FDA review, doesn’t yet have a launch date.
 Those who start on the 770G system before it is available will receive a no-cost remote software upgrade when approved.